hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ##### Pooling (Pool) layer

-TODO:

-- Has no parameters or hyperparameters, simply reduce the computational complexity of the problem at hand.
-Also reduces over-fitting.
-- Depict a pool layer in a figure.

-The second important kind of layer in convnets is the pooling layer.
-This is a much easier to understand.
-It simply acts as a downsampling filter to reduce computational cost.
-It has no parameters to learn.
+The second important kind of layer in convnets is the *pooling (Pool) layer*.
+This is much easier to understand, as it simply acts as a downsampling filter.
+These are used to reduce computational cost, and to some extent also reduce overfitting.
+Note that it has no parameters to learn!

+TODO: Depict a pool layer in a figure.

-For example, a max pooling layer with a spatial extent F = 2 and a stride S = 2, halves the input spatial dimension from 4x4 to 2x2.
-It leaves the depth unchanged.
-It does this by picking the maximum of each set of 2x2 numbers and passing only those along to the output.
+For example, a max pooling layer with a spatial extent $F = 2$ and a stride $S = 2$ halves the input spatial dimension from $4 \times 4$ to

-You have one such pooling layer for each input depth slice.
+$2 \times 2$, leaving the depth unchanged.
+It does this by picking the maximum of each set of $2 \times 2$ numbers and passing only those along to the output.
+You have one such pooling layer for each input depth slice to cover the entire input volume.

-One can also do average pooling and other kinds of downsampling.
+You can also do *average pooling* and other kinds of downsampling.

 #### TODO: A simple CNN-based image classifier